MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 ```

 ### -InstancePath
 Represents the Device Instance path of a GPU in the host.
-This value can be obtained from the  "Name" property of the command Get-VMHostPartitionableGpu
+This value can be obtained from the  "Name" property of the command 'Get-VMHostPartitionableGpu'.

 ```yaml
 Type: String